rinconraul/rinconraul.github.io/_pages/teaching.md

 _Bogotá, Colombia, 2017 – 2020_

-* Lectured undergraduate courses and contributed for more active learning environments, promoting student-centered pedagogical strategies and lifelong learning.
+* Lectured undergraduate courses and contributed to implement active learning environments, develop student-centered pedagogical strategies, and promote lifelong learning.
-* Guided undergraduate (senior) research projects (required for bachelor’s degree)
+* Guided 17 undergraduate (senior) research projects (required for bachelor’s degree)
 * Developed course contents, graded course performance, and held regular office hours.
 * Contributed to research projects related to risk analysis on critical infrastructure such as bridges portfolios, buildings, or educative infrastructure to develop action plans for risk mitigation
 * Participated in the Global Program for Safer Schools, funded by the Global Facility for Disaster Reduction and Recovery - GFDRR.